 Latency.
 Compute latency impacts the safe flight velocity of drones and needs to be short enough to ensure flight mission safety.
 Within the sensor rate and physics limits, as the compute latency becomes longer, the drone must lower its safe flight velocity to ensure enough time to react to obstacles without colliding.

-Figure 5(a) shows the relationship between compute latency and maximum safe flight velocity derived from analytical modeling24 and validated in concrete real-world flight tests.19,21 Our drone is equipped with cameras that sense objects within 4.5m, and an TX2 as onboard compute to generate high-level flight commands.
-Our drone has an average compute latency of 871ms with 2.79m/s average flight velocity during an autonomous navigation task.
+Figure 5(a) shows the relationship between compute latency and maximum safe flight velocity derived from analytical modeling24 and validated in concrete real-world flight tests.19,21 Our drone is equipped with cameras that sense objects within 4.5, and an TX2 as onboard compute to generate high-level flight commands.
+Our drone has an average compute latency of 871 with 2.79 average flight velocity during an autonomous navigation task.
 Achieving high safe velocity is crucial as it ensures that the drone is reactive to a dynamic environment and finishes tasks quickly, thereby lowering mission time and energy.20 This latency model allows us to understand how computing latency matters in the autonomous drone system and impacts mission performance.

 Energy.
 The drone is severely constrained in terms of size, weight, and power (SWaP).
 A physics component change (for example, onboard payload) will impact flight performance.
 Payload weight, such as redundant onboard computers and larger heatsinks, affects a drone’s acceleration, thus lowering its thrust-to-weight ratio and safe flight velocity.